 There are some questions that if down scored will lead to an automatic failure and an overall score of 0% for the corresponding Module.
 On being immediately informed of the automatic failure by the auditor during the audit, the auditee has the option to have the auditor continue the audit or to have the audit halt at that point (all charges will apply).
-The auditor should explain the advantages of finishing the audit, including the ability for the auditee to learn of other potential non-conformances and to show their buyers the status of their food safety system despite the automatic failure issue.

-Special Circumstances for Not Certifying
+Special Circumstances For Not Certifying